 Entities in China are not allowed to provide drug-related or medical care information services online before obtaining an Internet Medicine Information Service Qualification Certificate from the relevant local government agencies.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulatory Matters-Regulation of Certain Internet Content."
 Certain of our advertising services contain drug-related information.

-We do not currently have such certificate and we cannot assure you that we may be able to obtain the certificate.
-Without them, we may be subject to administrative warnings, termination of any Internet drug-related services and online health diagnoses and treatment services on our PC websites, mobile applications and mobile websites, and other penalties that are not clearly provided for in the relevant regulations.
+As of the date of this annual report, Yifeng Lianhe has obtained an Internet Medicine Information Service Qualification Certificate from Beijing Municipal Medical Products Administrative.
+However, Tianying Jiuzhou does not currently have such certificate and we cannot assure you that Tianying Jiuzhou may be able to obtain the certificate.
+We may be subject to administrative warnings, termination of any Internet drug-related services and online health diagnoses and treatment services on our PC websites, mobile applications and mobile websites, and other penalties that are not clearly provided for in the relevant regulations.

-If we fail to obtain or maintain all applicable permits and approvals, or fail to comply with PRC regulations, relating to Internet publishing services and online games, our ability to conduct our digital reading business and online game business and certain other businesses could be affected and we could be subject to penalties and other administrative sanctions.
+If we fail to obtain or maintain all applicable permits and approvals, or fail to comply with PRC regulations, relating to Internet publishing services, our ability to conduct our digital reading business and certain other businesses could be affected and we could be subject to penalties and other administrative sanctions.